raul-izquierdo/english/sources/grammar/Verb Tenses/Past Tenses.4b.md

     = talking about actions done in the past that are finished
         - Se hizo de forma puntual `I went to the cinema at 5 o'clock`
         - Se hizo durante un periodo `I lived in Santander for 18 years` - `Shakespeare wrote over 30 plays [during his lifetime]`
-        - Se hizo varias veces `I played football when I was a child`
+        - Se hizo varias veces `I played football when I was a child` (jugaba)

 Past Continuous (`I was going`) is used when...
     = talking about actions that were in progress at a specific time in the past